MiuLab/Taiwan-LLM/README.md

 ## Overview
-Taiwan-LLaMa is a full parameter fine-tuned model based on LLaMa 2 for traditional chinese applications.
+Taiwan-LLaMa is a full parameter fine-tuned model based on LLaMa 2 for Traditional Chinese applications.

 **Taiwan-LLaMa v1.0** pretrained on over 5 billion tokens and instruction-tuned on over 490k conversations both in traditional chinese.